wragge/trove-data-guide/other-digitised-resources/how-to/get-collection-items.md

 def harvest_collection_items(collection_id, include_subcollections=False):
+    """
+    Harvest all the items in a Trove collection (including any sub-collections) by scraping the item identifiers from the 'Browse collection' pop-up.
+    See the Trove Data Guide:
+    """
     # The initial startIdx value
     start = 0
     # Number of results per page, used to increment the startIdx value